 Offering the same satin-finished body that is nicely accented with glossy black ceramic bezel, the new timekeeper still looks very tool-like, there is nothing ‘subtle’ about this deliberately rough model.

-Its shape not only allows the timepiece to sit quite comfortably on a normal wrist, but also makes it look a bit more slender than an average diving watch of this size.
-The unidirectional bezel, with its signature six studs and (again, deliberately) thick profile not only gives this time measuring device even more energetic appearance, but also makes it more comfortable to set the diving timer even while wearing thick gloves.
+Its shape not only allows the timepiece to sit quite comfortably on a normal wrist but also makes it look a bit more slender than an average diving watch of this size.
+The unidirectional bezel, with its signature six studs and (again, deliberately) thick profile not only gives this time measuring device even more energetic appearance but also makes it more comfortable to set the diving timer even while wearing thick gloves.

 On the other hand (at least, when it comes to chronographs), wearing this thing with a business suit may prove problematic, especially if you are not a man of heroic proportions.
 It may just be too brutal for some.

 The refreshed watch is still animated by the same Caliber 16 self-winding movement that the Swiss watchmaker seems to love so much.
-Based on the decades-old ETA 7750 chronograph movement (it was actually introduced back in 1974, but underwent a number of upgrades increasing, among other things, jewel count and leaving behind the slower sibling that was working at a rather archaic frequency of 21,600 semi-oscillations per hour,) the modified movement offers the level of robustness and accuracy that is at least on par with the base model.
+Based on the decades-old ETA 7750 chronograph movement (it was actually introduced back in 1974, but underwent a series of upgrades increasing, among other things, jewel count and leaving behind the slower sibling that was working at a rather archaic frequency of 21,600 semi-oscillations per hour,) the modified movement offers the level of robustness and accuracy that is at least on par with the base model.

 No wonder that at this time TAG Heuer uses this mechanism to power its most best-selling products including some versions of their popular Carrera chronographs and, of course, the Aquaracer line.